Close Menu

 By transforming complex medical advice into age-appropriate, actionable insights, Charlotte’s program creates a nurturing environment where children develop confidence in maintaining their heart health.
 This commitment also aligns with national health promotion goals noted in studies such as those published on PMC, underpinning the program’s scientific credibility and community relevance.

-Related Article : Featured recipe: tuna salad
+Related Article : Featured recipe: butternut squash salad

 discover how a charlotte-based initiative is empowering children to develop heart-healthy habits that last a lifetime, promoting wellness and preventing heart disease from an early age.